cs1302uga/cs1302-minesweeper-alpha/README.md

 At the end of the game, the player is presented with a score.
 Let `rows`, `cols`, and  `rounds` denote the number of rows in the grid, columns in the grid, and number of rounds completed, respectively.
 A round is defined as one successful iteration of the main game loop.
-The idea is that a round is one iteration of the game loop.
 Therefore, only valid commands result in a round being consumed.
-To be clear, _rounds_ is not quite the same as the number of commands entered;
-however, it should be less than or equal to that number.
+To be clear, _rounds_ is not quite the same as the number of commands entered (some may be invalid); however, it should be less than or equal to that number.

 The player's score is calculated as follows: